Blockchain glossary: Every crypto phrase you need to know

 On blockchains, minting means verifying information and lodging it as a block on the chain.

 "Minting" an NFT means buying it from its creator during a public sale.
-"Mint price" refers to what its creators sell it for -- for instance the Bored Ape Yacht Club "mint price" was 0.08 ether.
+"Mint price" refers to what its creators sell it for -- for example, the Bored Ape Yacht Club mint price was 0.08 ether.
 After all NFTs in a collection are minted, traders who want exposure to that collection need to buy them off a secondary market like OpenSea.

 An app or services designed to be used on multiple blockchains.
 This is different from cross-chain apps and services, which are developed to send data or assets from one blockchain to another.